[Ord. 1968, 9/8/2003, § 1400; as amended by Ord. 1985, 10/12/2004, § 4]

 - BOROUGH ENGINEER

-- A professional engineer licensed as such in the Commonwealth of Pennsylvania, duly appointed by Council as the engineer for the Borough, the Borough Planning Commission, or any other agency of the Borough.
-This shall include, also, engineers, so licensed, appointed by Council as consultants to exercise the powers and duties of the Borough Engineer in the furtherance of the provisions of this Part.
+- A professional engineer licensed as such in the Commonwealth of Pennsylvania, duly appointed by Council as the Engineer for the Borough, the Borough Planning Commission, or any other agency of the Borough.
+This shall include, also, engineers, so licensed, appointed by Council as consultants to exercise the powers and duties of the Borough Engineer in the furtherance of the provisions of this chapter.

 - BREEDING KENNEL